virgin Siberian pine nut oil and gastrointestinal health

 damage to the gastrointestinal system, should not be overlooked,

 either.
-When a so-called "triple therapy" (two antibiotics
+When a so-called "triple" or even "quadruple" therapy (two or three antibiotics

-plus an acid suppressor) is used, patients are required to
+plus a proton pump inhibitor) is used, patients are required to

 therapy" include nausea, vomiting, diarrhea, dark stools,